How to Create Portfolio Templates?

 Gather all your documents, starting from your credentials and certificates, down to your work samples.
 Create a primary checklist, so you'll know if some documents are missing.
 Your credentials, training certificates, and any other certificates are necessary, as this ensures the readers that you're a trained and qualified individual.
 Have them in one place, so it's easy for you to incorporate them into your portfolio later on.

 2. Create Your Introduction

 The basic presentation of your cover page should be attractive enough to get a positive first impression from readers.
 You want people to pay attention, get hooked, and be fascinated with your cover page, so be creative with your words.
 Also, the introductory part of your portfolio should be well-written.
-This is the part where you start to introduce yourself, so choose your words wisely.
+This is the part where you start to introduce yourself officially like a resume, so choose your words wisely.

 3. Do the Table of Contents

 Arrange your documents in order by segregating them by category and date of accomplishments.
 It's easy to make your Table of Contents if you've arranged everything you're about to put in your portfolio.
 List down what you've categorized, so it would be easy for you to know the order of your Table of Contents.

 4. Make Your Layout

 Make your portfolio eye-catching by making a unique and minimalist layout.
 Use color schemes to create style and appeal.
 You don't want to overdo it by adding a lot of colors and designs.
 Choose from our array of well-designed templates to avoid the hassle of creating one yourself.
 It saves you time, and it's less stressful.
 Don't forget to add your company logo as well, if you have one.